tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 -->

 ## The `render()` Method and the `request` Context
-When writing views we have used a number of different methods, the preferred way is to use the Django shortcut method `render()`.
+When writing views we have used some different methods, the preferred way being the Django shortcut method `render()`.
 The `render()` method requires that you pass through the `request` as the first argument.
 The `request` context houses a lot of information regarding the session (including information about the user, for example).
 Refer to the [official Django Documentation on Request objects](https://docs.djangoproject.com/en/2.1/ref/request-response/#httprequest-objects).

 By passing the `request` through to the template, this means that you will also have access to such information when creating templates.
 In the next chapter, we will access information about the `user` -- but for now, check through all of your views and make sure that they have been implemented using the `render()` method.
 Otherwise, your templates won't have the information we need later on.